baslt/Bioinformatics-Data-Processing---Final-Assignment/README.md

 with increased uncertainty.

-In contrast, metaMDBG reconstructed fewer circular contigs overall and tended to do so predominantly at higher coveragee.
+In contrast, metaMDBG reconstructed fewer circular contigs overall and tended to do so predominantly at higher coverage.

 ### <u>CheckM2 and GTDB-Tk</u>